Anubhav0391/Train_Seat_Reservation_App/README.md

 <h1 style="text-align:center;margin:50px;">Train Seats Reservation App</h1>
+<p>Train Seats Reservation App is a platform where train'seat reservation are made</p>
+<p>It is an indivildual project developed in three days.
+The objective of the project was to implement the backend-learnings</p>
 <h4>Note : Sometimes data is not visible in UI as well as in backend for few minutes due to free deployment of backend. </h4>
 <h2 style="text-align:center;margin:50px;">
       GET : <a href="https://naughty-erin-tie.cyclic.app//seats"> /seats</a>